 Spizaetus: Hawk Eagles

-Spizaetus is the typical hawk-eagle birds of prey genus found in the tropics of the Americas.
+Spizaetus or Hawk Eagles are the typical hawk-eagles birds of prey genus found in the tropics of the Americas.
 It was however used to indicate a group of medium-large tropical eagles that included species occurring in southern and southeastern Asia and one representative of this genus in the rainforests of West Africa.

 The Old World species have been separated into the genus Nisaetus.
 Several species have a prominent head crest.